Featured on CCW Market Study: Tech vs. Humanity Redefining the Agent Role

 A large share of call volume consists of structured, repeatable requests.
 When these interactions are handled by AI virtual agents, customers receive faster answers, and agents are protected from unnecessary interruptions.

-By resolving routine inquiries end-to-end, virtual agents prevent transfers that would otherwise occur simply to move the call to the correct queue or department.
+Resolving routine inquiries end-to-end, virtual agents can prevent transfers that would otherwise occur simply to move the call to the correct queue or department.

 Not every escalation is required.
 Many occur because agents lack confidence or clarity mid-conversation.
 AI-driven guidance supports agents during the call by surfacing next steps, relevant policy details, and resolution paths in real time.